B2-Kumar/Notes/Lunch_box_notes.md

 what are the extra features and improvements that you would like to add to your project in the future? what are the things that you have learnt from this project?

+How did you implement user authentication in your app?

+Answer: I implemented user authentication using JSON Web Tokens (JWT) and bcrypt for password hashing.
+When a user registers or logs in, the server generates a JWT token that contains user information.
+This token is then sent to the client and included in subsequent requests for authentication.
+Bcrypt was used to securely hash and store user passwords in the database, ensuring sensitive data remains protected.

 mern
 mongodb, express, node - backend. react - frontend.